FusionAuth/fusionauth-example-kickstart/README.md

 *kickstart-quickstart.json*

-Used for example guides to by the setup wizard and quickly spin up an instance with an API key, application configuration, admin and sample user.
+Used in example guides to bypass the setup wizard and quickly spin up a FusionAuth instance with an API key, application configuration, admin and sample user.

 ### Example Apps